 The operating system uses CSR 0 at AUTOCONFIGURE time.
-CSR 0 contains a 4-bit code that indicates to the operating system which three of the four devices are available for operation.
+CSR 0 contains a 4-bit code (see Table 4-1) that indicates to the operating system which three of the four devices are available for operation.
 The parallel interface (DR) and the line printer controller (LP) cannot operate concurrently.